 What are the odds of winning?

-The odds of winning any prize are currently 22,000 to one, and all £1 bonds that enter the prize draw each month have an equal chance of being picked.
+The odds of winning any prize are currently 22,000:1, and all £1 bonds that enter the prize draw each month have an equal chance of being picked.

 To understand what this really means for premium bond holders, it's important to explain what is meant by 'odds'.